microsoft/sudo/README.md

 for Windows allows users to run elevated commands directly from unelevated terminal windows.

-Sudo is available for Windows 11 builds 26045 and later.
+The "Inbox" version of sudo is available for Windows 11 builds 26045 and later.
 If you're on an Insiders build with sudo, you can enable it in the Windows Settings app, on the "Developer Features" page.